-Second in our list of spatial data types is raster data.
-In reality, raster data is any pixel-based picture data (JPG, PNG, TIFF for example) which is loaded into the software.
-Both a picture of your cat Mogwai and a Digital Elevation Model ( DEM Digital Elevation Model ) are seen as raster data by the software, the only difference being that the spatial raster, the DEM Digital Elevation Model , has coordinate system information attached, allowing the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences to know where in the world to "put" when it's displayed on screen.
-In fact, you can add a picture of your cat to the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences , the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences simply won't know where it should draw the raster data.
+Second in our list of spatial data types is raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. .
+Raster data is any pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". -based picture data (JPG, PNG, TIFF for example) which is loaded into the software.
+Both a picture of your cat Mogwai and a Digital Elevation Model ( DEM Digital Elevation Model ) are seen as raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. by the software, the only difference being that the spatial raster Spatial raster data is a type of digital data that stores information about a location using a grid of pixels or cells AND has stored coordinate information based on any given geographic or projected coordinate system. - the DEM Digital Elevation Model , has coordinate system information attached, allowing the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences to know where in the world to "put" when it's displayed on screen.
+You can, in fact, add a picture of your cat to the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences , the GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences simply won't know where it should draw the raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. .
+While a picture of your cat is indeed raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. , it's not a spatial raster Spatial raster data is a type of digital data that stores information about a location using a grid of pixels or cells AND has stored coordinate information based on any given geographic or projected coordinate system. .

-All digital images (raster data) are comprised of a series of pixels (short for picture elements) arranged in in rows and columns to create a grid pattern.
+All digital images ( raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. ) are comprised of a series of pixels (short for picture elements) arranged in in rows and columns to create a grid pattern.
 You may have seen the pixels of an image before when you try to post an picture to your social media account that was once a small sized picture and you’re trying to make it display full page.
-We would describe the image as pixelated, or the fact that the image pixels have become so large, that the only thing you can see is the pixel makeup of the image and not the image itself.
+We would describe the image as pixelated, or the fact that the image pixels have become so large, that the only thing you can see is the pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". makeup of the image and not the image itself.
 Kind of like the cliché "you can't see the forest because of the trees", meaning that you cannot see the entire forest if you are so close, you can only see the trees.

 Figure 3.6: A Pixelated Version of the Mona Lisa |